 Why: Iron-rich foods help the body carry the oxygen your muscles need to burn fat.
 Eat too little, and you’ll be less effective at burning that body fat.

 Solution: Protein rich foods, such as lean red meat contain impressive amounts of iron.
-Ensure you’re getting the right amount of protein daily.
+Legumes, tofu, nuts and green vegies are also good sources.

 6. You’re eating the wrong kind of carbs